IntersectMBO/cardano-api/RELEASING.md

 >:high_brightness: **Note**
 >
 >Usually the release PR should only contain a changelog update and a version bump.
->If you are making a release which aims to contain everything from `main` branch, there should be no additional code changes in the release PR.
+>If you are making a release which aims to contain everything from `master` branch, there should be no additional code changes in the release PR.
 >An exception to that would be a release with a backported fix for example, where the release PR should contain required code changes too.

 >:bulb: **Tip**